tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 such encoding, AR4SI {{?I-D.ietf-rats-ar4si}} is being standardized by the RATS working group.

-This specification defines how to support the background check model in the TLS handshake, such that the details about the attestation technology are agnostic to the TLS handshake itself.
-Similarly, support for the passport model is defined such that details about the attestation results encodings and trust relationships are agnostic to the TLS handshake.
+This specification supports both the background check and passport model, during TLS Handshake.
+In background check model the details about the attestation technology are agnostic to TLS handshake itself.
+Similarly, in the passport model, the details about the attestation results encoding and trust relationships are agnostic to the TLS handshake.

 To give the peer information that the handshake signing key is properly secured, the associated attestation result has to be appraised by the peer.
 This must be the case when either of the two remote attestation topologies is used.
-Hence, attestation evidence about the security state of the signing key is needed, which is typically associated with evidence about the overall platform state.
+Hence, the attestation evidence (to be appraised by the verifier) must contain the security state of the signing key as well as the overall platform.
 The platform attestation service ensures that the key attestation service has not been tampered with.
 The platform attestation service issues the Platform Attestation Token (PAT) and the key attestation service issues the Key Attestation Token (KAT).
 The security of the protocol critically depends on the verifiable binding between these two logically separate units of evidence.

 This document does not define how different attestation technologies are encoded.
 This is accomplished by companion specifications.